iFixit/alertinator/docs/user_guide.rst

 that happens, the alert will be sent out to members of the ``ops`` and ``devs`` :ref:`groups`.

-It's not necessarily a good idea to use global function for your alerts.
+It's not necessarily a good idea to use global functions for your alerts.
 Correspondingly, alert names can be any PHP `callable`_, e.g.
 ``AlertChecker::checkDB``.